ocaml/dune/doc/papers/ocaml-2021/memo.md

 # Memo: an incremental computation library that powers Dune

-Andrey Mokhov, Arseniy Alekseyev, Jeremie Dimino
+Andrey Mokhov, Arseniy Alekseyev

 *Jane Street, London, United Kingdom*

 ### Abstract

-We present Memo, an incremental computation library that supports the file-watching build mode in Dune 3.0.
+We present Memo, an incremental computation library that supports a new, faster and more scalable, file-watching build mode in Dune 3.0.
 The requirements from the build systems domain make Memo a unique point in the design space of incremental computation libraries.
+Specifically, Memo needs to cope with concurrency, dynamic dependencies, dependency cycles, and non-determinism;
+provide support for efficiently collecting and reporting user-friendly errors;
-In particular, Memo needs to cope with concurrency, dynamic dependencies, dependency cycles, non-determinism, and scale to computation graphs containing tens of millions of incremental nodes.
+and scale to computation graphs containing tens of millions of incremental nodes.

 ## Introduction